Heritage Matters in Burlington

 Visit Ireland House Museum for a Family Day Open House on Feb.
 18, 1-4 pm.
 Participants can look forward to exploring the Ireland family home, lemon shortbread cookie demonstrations and sampling by the hearth and creating a family keepsake craft.
 Cost is $15/family (2 adults and up to 4 children) and no pre-registration is required.

 The Freeman Station is hosting a diorama show on Feb.
 16 at the station located on 3023 New St. (next to the Central Fire Station).
-Show times are 10am, 11am, 12 noon.
-Now that the Lower Level of the Burlington Junction Station is almost complete, a dedicated team of Friends of Freeman Station volunteers have begun assembling a unique and special model railway and historic diorama depicting life in the village of Freeman in the early 1900’s.
+Showtimes are 10 am, 11 am, 12 noon.
+Now that the Lower Level of the Burlington Junction Station is almost complete, a dedicated team of Friends of Freeman Station volunteers has begun assembling a unique and special model railway and a historic diorama depicting life in the village of Freeman in the early 1900s.
 The teaching diorama recaptures the nostalgia of the times, depicting early Twentieth-century bucolic life in Freeman, now a part of the Burlington.